argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ### The Gradio App

-Using [gradio](https://www.gradio.app/), we can easily create chatbot apps.
-This will be a simple interface to showcase our RAG chatbot.
-You can take a look at the app in the following script: [app.py](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/app/app.py).
+Let's bring the RAG app to life!
+Using [gradio](https://www.gradio.app/), we can effortlessly create chatbot apps.
+In this case, we'll design a simple yet effective interface to showcase our chatbot's capabilities.
+To see the app in action, take a look at the [app.py](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/app/app.py) script in the Argilla SDK Chatbot repository on GitHub.

-Let's start by looking at the final result to see how easy it is to have a cool interface like this:
+Before we dive into the details of building our chatbot app, let's take a step back and admire the final result.
+With just a few lines of code, we've managed to create a user-friendly interface that brings our RAG chatbot to life.

 ![chatty](./assets/blog/assets/argilla-sdk-chatbot/img_1.png)